impress-parthenope/Analysis-on-the-Building-of-Training-Datatset-for-Deep-Learning-SAR-Despeckling/README.md

 1. download anaconda3 from https://www.anaconda.com/products/individual#linux
 2. from command line, move to the download directory and install the package by:
-> sh <Anaconda_downloaded_version>.sh and follow the instruction for installation
+> sh <Anaconda_downloaded_version>.sh
+and follow the instruction for installation
 3. add conda to path
 > PATH=~/anaconda3/bin:$PATH

 **Installing the conda environment**
-1. the file ./env/monet_pytorch.yml contains the environemnt for the testing the code.
+The file ./env/monet_pytorch.yml contains the environemnt for the testing the code.
 You can easily installing it by command line:

+1. move to the folder './env/' and open the terminal
+2. run the following command
  > conda env create -f monet_pytorch.yml

 # Usage
-* from command line: activate the environement monet_pytorch and run spyder
+Once the pre-requisites are fulfilled, open the terminal:

+1. activate the environemnt from the command line

 > conda activate monet_pytorch

+2. launch spyder

 > spyder

-* edit and run **test.py**
+3. goes to the folder containing **test.py**, edit and run

 *  **imgs** folder contains one real SAR sample from the ICEYE sensors.
 * The image is a  single look speckle in amplitude format;